• Instruction

 FAQ – Green Reading Techniques

-Here are a few commonly asked questions on how to read greens.
+Here are commonly asked questions on how to read greens.

 Do faster greens break more?

-Faster greens have a tendency to break a little more than slower greens.
+Faster greens tend to break a little more than slower greens.
 On short putts, you probably don’t want to aim outside the hole, but on long putts, you will have to incorporate a significant amount of break into the putt.

 How do you read greens by looking at the hole?